-Earlier this year I attended a Pattern Painting workshop devised by local artist Stephanie Wilkinson, and she gave me a couple of good tips:
+My first experience as an adult colourist was when I attended a Pattern Painting workshop devised by local artist Stephanie Wilkinson.
+She gave me a couple of good tips:

 1 Buy yourself some Letraset Pro markers.
 You can get these from most reputable art shops.
 They’re pricey, but there is a very wide range of colours which are incredibly intense.
 If you look in the corner of my studio you’ll find my secret stash.
 Even going to the art shop to choose them is a treat (if you’re a colour buff like me).

 2 Make sure the colours you choose have different tonal values.
-If you have no idea, a good way to find out is to take a photo of the colour chart on your iPhone or iPad and then convert it to black and white.
+If you don’t know how to do this by eye, a good way to find out is to take a photo of the colour chart on your iPhone or iPad and then convert it to black and white.
 As you can see from the colour charts below, colours that may look very different, like red and green, often have the same tonal value.